 Focus groups, interviews of citizens – service providers, prototyping workshops.

-Project report: Snook’s research and engagement strategy, research findings, eight Glasgow specific personas, services redesign proposals, ideas future development timeline, service blueprints and mockups.
+Project report: Snook’s research and engagement strategy, research findings, eight Glasgow-specific personas, services redesign proposals, ideas for future development timeline, service blueprints and mockups.

-- Citizens newspaper template: developed as a mean to open up the proposed service redesign to citizens and make it accessible.
+Citizens newspaper template: developed as a means to open up the proposed service redesign to citizens and make it accessible.

-- Snook’s working process which can be adapted and utilised within the context of future projects.
+Snook’s working process can be adapted and utilised within the context of future projects.

-- Mapped customer experience, feedback process, customer journey maps.
+Mapped customer experience, feedback process, and customer journey maps.

-Snook delivered a report that connected theory and practice of service implementation as well as a body of research that linked the concepts presented to real life examples of existing technology and its employment in other Smart Cities.
+Snook delivered a report that connected the theory and practice of service implementation as well as a body of research that linked the concepts presented to real-life examples of existing technology and its employment in other Smart Cities.
 Ethnographic and design methods used for this project produced actionable insights that can drive digital innovation.